Few great businessmen have ever reached such stratospheric heights and stumbled as far as the infamous Gary Halbert.

 9. Write headlines so effective that they will still pull decades later

-The headline “How To Collect Social Security at Any Age” made Halbert a killing back when it was written in 1973.
+The headline “” made Halbert a killing back when it was written in 1973.
 But as the comments on the link show, even 38 years later the ad still draws plenty of interest from buyers.

 The power of a simple headline that delivers your message in a clear fashion is essentially self-explanatory here.
 Make a headline that offers what your market wants and you too can make a killing.